just1ncannady/AlexaInSpace2022/_sources/Unit7-Using-Analyzing-Data/Data-Map-App.rst

           </td>
     <td><p>
             In this lesson, you will build an App Inventor app that visualizes data in a map.
-    The Data Map app uses a GeoJSON data file to draw states on the map.
+    The Data Map app uses a <span class="hover vocab yui-wk-div" data-id='GeoJSON'>GeoJSON</span> data file to draw states on the map.
 Then, a spreadsheet CSV file of data about the states is read in and displayed when each state is clicked.

             </p><p><b>Objectives:</b> In this lesson, you will learn to:
               </p><ul>
-    <li>use GeoJSON files to draw polygons on a map,</li>
+    <li>use <span class="hover vocab yui-wk-div" data-id='GeoJSON'>GeoJSON</span> files to draw polygons on a map,</li>
     <li>use a local CSV file and read in data from the file into a List of Lists data structure,</li>
     <li>iterate through a list using a loop to process the data file and display it on the map in infoBoxes.</li>
     <li>Use data visualization on a map to display different shading to represent different data values.</li>
-    <li>Use an API to read in real-time weather data.</li>
+    <li>Use an <span class="hover vocab yui-wk-div" data-id='API'>API</span> to read in real-time weather data.</li>
     </ul>
     </td>
     </tr>